tisbert/relative-date/README.md

 > 2 months 3 days ago
 > 5 hours 47 minutes 18 seconds from now

-The plugin is free, but I'd appreciate if you'd support me with a [moral license](https://gumroad.com/l/kirby-relativedate)!
+**The plugin is free.
+However, I would really appreciate if you could support me with a [moral license](https://gumroad.com/l/kirby-relativedate)!**

 #### Overview
 1. [Installation](#install)